 - activate your glute muscles and squeeze the magic circle (inner thighs)

-- hips travel all the way down, and all the way up – 10 times
+- hips travel down and up – 10 times

-- finish with 5 intense pulses at the top
+- finish with five intense pulses at the top

 Holding magic circle behind back – with long arms, soft elbows, and flat palms – squeeze and release in 10 pulses.

 Stand as tall as you can.

 Imagine a string running from the top of your head to the ceiling pulling you up, up, up.

 Keep your pelvis centered and legs straight, but without locked knees.

 Place the magic circle at your hip and squeeze and release in 10 pulses.

 Variation: You can also stand with legs together and turned out at the hips (with feet in a “V” shape), which will engage the inner thighs and gluteals in a different way.